lukso-network/docs/docs/standards/smart-contracts/05-lsp6-key-manager.md

 function account() external view returns (address)
 ```

-Returns the address of the account linked to this KeyManager
+The function returns the address of the account linked to this KeyManager.

 This can be a contract that implements:

 - [ERC725X](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#erc725x) only.
 - [ERC725Y](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#erc725y) only.
-- any ERC725 based contract (implementing both ERC725X and ERC725Y), like a [ERC725Account](../smart-contracts/lsp0-erc725-account.md).
+- any ERC725 based contract (implementing both ERC725X and ERC725Y), like a [ERC725Account](../smart-contracts/02-lsp0-erc725-account.md).

 #### Returns